 Clockwise from Top-Left: Sliced Cucumbers, Chop-UP, Johnny Cake, Boiled Egg, Smoke Herring and Saltfish

 You might be wondering why there’s no meat in the dish.
-Part of the reason for this could be that back in the day – in deh ol’ time days – salted seafood was most likely easier to get and cheaper than meat.
+Part of the reason for this could be that back in the day – in deh ol’ time days – salted fish was most likely easier to get and cheaper than meat.
 In many Caribbean islands, you will notice that saltfish is a main component in many of their traditional dishes.
 This is another way that shows how every Caribbean island is connected in one way or another and why we proud West Indians are one, big Caribbean family!

 Here are a few places on St. Croix where you can get an Ol’ Time Crucian Breakfast: